lietu/grwu/README.md

 Tool to (periodically) update your (Gnome) wallpaper to a random one from an RSS feed, e.g. the NASA image of the day feed.

-Made primarily for Linux systems and Gnome 3, but could work (possibly with changes) with e.g. Gnome 2, Unity and maybe (definitely with changes) Mac OS X. Scheduling is left to the user to do via crontab or similar tools.
+Made primarily for Linux systems and Gnome 3, it has been tested to work without changes on Unity (Ubuntu 12.04), and could work (possibly with changes) with e.g. Gnome 2, Cinnamon, and (definitely with changes) Mac OS X. It also shouldn't be a huge deal to update it to work with XFCE or others.

+Scheduling is left to the user to do via crontab or similar tools.
+The tool tries to make sure it works from cron by taking care of e.g. DBUS session.

 ## Why is this?